-Input Configuration Attribute Туре Meaning oiio:UnassociatedAlph a int If nonzero, will leave alpha unassociated (versus the default of premultiplying color channels by alpha if the alpha channel is unassociated). oiio:ioproxy ptr Pointer to a Filesystem::IOProxy that will handle the I/O, for example by reading from memory rather than the file system.
+Input Configuration At- Туре Meaning tribute oiio:UnassociatedAlph a int If nonzero, will leave alpha unassociated (versus the default of pre- multiplying color channels by alpha if the alpha channel is unassoci- ated). oiio:ioproxy ptr Pointer to a Filesystem::IOProxy that will handle the I/O, for example by reading from memory rather than the file system.